hda-technical/dancebooks/transcriptions/![1824, uk] Thomas Wilson - Danciad.md

 ### Trenise simple

-Is when the trenise figure is performed without the chaine des dames.
+Is when the trenise figure is performed without the chaîne des dames.

 ### The gavotte quadrille